mihaelamj/base-project/ai-rules/openapi-generated.md

 ---
 # OpenAPI Generated Code & Spec Guardrails

-> **PROJECT STATUS NOTE**: API modules (ApiClient, ApiServer, ApiShared) have been removed from this project.
-This document serves as reference for future OpenAPI-based implementations.

 <objective>
 Agents MUST NEVER modify OpenAPI-generated Swift sources or OpenAPI YAML specs.
 When changes seem necessary, propose safe extension points or a migration plan